mironandrei/mironandrei/README.md

 #### :mortar_board: Faculty of Automatic Control and Computer Science

-An motivated, ambitious and good team-worker passionate about technology and computers in general 👨‍💻
+An ambitious, motivated and good team-worker passionate about technology and computers in general 👨‍💻

 My goal is to learn more about software architecture design and object oriented programming, to improve my skills and my abillity to write code